kernel-php/code-igniter-smarty/README.md

 ### What is Smarty
 Smarty is a template engine for PHP, facilitating the separation of presentation (HTML/CSS) from application logic.
 This implies that PHP code is application logic, and is separated from the presentation.

+### Warning
+The use of Code Igniter with a parent controller of all is perfectly accepted here.<br/>